 Ivana Radovanovic was born in 1994 in Valjevo, Serbia (100 km west of Belgrade).
 At the age of nine she began with musical education in Music school in Valjevo, where she had piano lessons and also attended solfeggio and music theory courses.
 Ivana graduated from music high school in Valjevo with major subjects in harmony and music theory.

 In 2010, she moved to Tyrol and began her composition studies at the Tyrolean Conservatory with prof. Franz Baur, which she graduated in 2015; in the same year she won the prize at the choir competition of the “Tiroler Sänger Bund” in the category for male choir.
-In 2013 for the first time Ivana attended at Workshop for live electronic music with Johannes Kretz.
+In 2013 for the first time Ivana attended the Workshop for live electronic music with Prof. Johannes Kretz.

 In addition to music, Ivana Radovanovic also deals intensively with foreign language, she studied Slavic Studies with a major in Russian at the University of Innsbruck.